Albanian cities during the Middle Ages: Craftsmanship products

 Cities played a significant role for connecting the provinces.
 Salt was one of the main items serving to interconnect the provinces, what was considered as the oil of middle ages.
-Lack of salt in internal territories in Serbian Hvosno had already linked for a long time now with the cities of Durres, Shirgji and Lezha.
+Lack of salt in internal territories in Serbian Hvosno had already linked for a long time now with the cities of Durrës, Shirgj and Lezhë.
 Also complete lack of minerals in the sea coast line cities dictated the need to strengthen the inter-provincial link.
-Caravans loaded with metals and agricultural and livestock items entered from Hvosno to Durres, and also from other inner provinces of the country.
-Another factor of connecting provinces was meeting of tradesmen from Durres in Ulqin, Tivar, Shkodra, Lezha and in markets of river valleys.
+Caravans loaded with metals and agricultural and livestock items entered from Hvosno to Durrës, and also from other inner provinces of the country.
+Another factor of connecting provinces was meeting of tradesmen from Durrës in Ulcinj, Bar, Shkodër, Lezhë and in markets of river valleys.

 Circulation was conducted, but with difficulties.
 At the main points, such as fords, bridges and ports where such roads ended, customs were set up, where the caravans had to pay taxes for crossing the goods.
 In some cases the customs tax was collected several times for the same good in the areas of one feudal.
 This significantly obstructed trade.
 However the internal circulation of goods from one province to the other induced some citizens to link different provinces of the country.
-Thus Shkodra used to link Albanian cities and territories from the northwest and northeast side.
-In the Central Albania, such a role was played by Durres, whereas in the Southern Albania, there were Vlora, Berat, etc.
+Thus Shkodër used to link Albanian cities and territories from the northwest and northeast side.
+In the Central Albania, such a role was played by Durrës, whereas in the Southern Albania, there were Vlorë, Berat, etc.

 In the first stage of trade exchanges, foreign Byzantine or Venetian coins were used as money, which were forged in gold and silver.
-But later, in the 13th and 14th centuries, local money were issued and used, which was forged in silver and bronze in the cities like Shas, Drisht, Tivar, Ulqin, Shkodra, Durres.
+But later, in the 13th and 14th centuries, local money were issued and used, which was forged in silver and bronze in the cities like Shas, Drisht, Bar, Ulcinj, Shkodër, Durrës.